 MEDIA

-Nichelle discusses her Vintage Black Glamour books and more with The National Arts Club for their NAC@Home series in July 2020.
+Nichelle discusses her Vintage Black Glamour books and more with The National Arts Club for their NAC@Home series.

 The photographs of these men, and the many others included in “Vintage Black Glamour,” served as alternative icons, replacing defamatory or mollifying character types with images that exemplified what it meant to be talented, hard-working, self-possessed and, to employ a word that has itself become a kind of stereotype, cool.